FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Experiment

-As the data heterogeneity does not affect all layers equally\,\citep{ccvr}, we investigate the use of \textit{partial} perturbation in FedSoL, by selectively perturbing specific layers instead of the entire model.
-The results in Table \ref{tab:partial_perturb} reveal that perturbing only the last classifier layer (\textit{Head} in Table \ref{tab:partial_perturb}) is sufficient for FedSoL.
-The performance is nearly as high as the full-model perturbation, but the computational requirement is significantly lower by avoiding multiple forward and backward computations across all layers when using the standard SAM strategy.
-Interestingly, perturbing all layers except the classifier head (\textit{Body} in Table \ref{tab:partial_perturb}) consumes almost the same amount of computation but rather drops in performance, showing the importance of the later layers.
+\paragraph{Adaptive Perturbation Strength} The effect of the adaptive perturbation is depicted in \autoref{fig:adaptive_strength}.
+As shown in \autoref{fig:adaptive_strength}(a), adaptive perturbation not only improve performances but also reduces sensitivity to the selection of $\rho$.
+Meanwhile, \autoref{fig:adaptive_strength}(b) displays the average values for the layer-wise scaling factor $\lambda$ across the local models.
+The result highlights the increased deviation in the later layers, as a consequence of the data heterogeneity. \paragraph{Partial Perturbation} The results in \autoref{tab:partial_perturb} reveal that perturbing only the last classifier layer (\textit{Head} in \autoref{tab:partial_perturb}) is sufficient for FedSOL.
+The performance reaches as high as the full-model perturbation, yet the required computation is considerably lower.
+Interestingly, perturbing all layers except the head (\textit{Body} in \autoref{tab:partial_perturb}) incurs nearly the same computational cost yet results in diminished performance, highlighting the importance of the later layers.
+We conduct further experiments on larger models in \autoref{appendix_partial_perturbation_larger} and discuss the local computational cost in \autoref{appendix_computational_cost}. \begingroup \endgroup

 \begingroup \endgroup